-In 1923, Platt published its first, of many, daily newsletters, Platts Oilgram, to meet the need for more frequent updates on price movements and market developments.
+In 1923, Platt published its first, of many, daily market reports, Platts Oilgram, to meet the need for more frequent updates on price movements and market developments.

 A century after its birth, the Platt publishing venture later known as “Platts” and acquired in 1953 by New York-based The McGraw-Hill Companies, provides real-time information

 services and more than 60 publications covering not only oil, but a dozen sectors of the energy and metals industries, and is known and relied upon by market participants and observers the world over..